Shopping apps aim to help consumers avoid Black Friday hassles

 Whether it is getting notifications about items going on sale, shopping from print magazines and flyers, or turning email promotions into shopping magazines, apps are helping shoppers find deals.

-Shop It To Me, a new free app for the iPhone, allows shoppers to track when their favourite clothing items or brands go on sale in their size at online retailers.
+Shop It To Me, a new free app for the iPhone, allows shoppers to track when their favorite clothing items or brands go on sale in their size at online retailers.

 "On Black Friday, every store is going to shove sales in your face and it can be so overwhelming that you might miss out on an item you actually want," said Charlie Graham, chief executive of San Francisco-based company Shop It To Me, referring to the Friday after Thanksgiving and the start of Christmas shopping.